sliscak/ideas/list.md

 32. AI video file upscaler:
 * the network/model would use similarity search to search over the whole video file for reference images that would be used as input
 * the network/model would use multiple previous frames as input
+* the network/model would output an upscaled frame that would be downsampled and the downsampled frame/image would be used as input for the loss function
+* the network/model would use as loss the MSE or similar loss function.